Blog Customer FeedbackCustomer feedback loop: What is it, and how to create one that succeeds?

 Before jumping into making changes, it’s crucial to acknowledge the feedback received and communicate your plans for addressing it.

 It's easy to skip this step and your customers might end up thinking that you're just ignoring their requests.
+It doesn't take a lot of time either.

 You can simply leave a quick comment or message the submitter acknowledging their request and asking any follow-up questions to further understand their use case.